-Jimmy Page Donned Nazi Uniforms While Doing Heroin With Drag Queens
+Jimmy Page Donned A Nazi Uniform While Doing Drugs With Drag Queens

-In 1973, iconoclastic filmmaker and, apparently, magus, Kenneth Anger met Jimmy Page at a Sotheby's auction.
-They were both bidding on an Aleister Crowley manuscript, and immediately bonded over their love of Crowley's work.
+In 1973, iconoclastic filmmaker and alleged magus, Kenneth Anger met Jimmy Page at a Sotheby's auction.
+They were both bidding on an Aleister Crowley manuscript, and immediately bonded over their love of the writer's work.

-At the time of their meeting, Anger had been working on short film Lucifer Rising, since 1966, and was in need of music.
-He asked Page to compose some, Page agreed.
-Crowley then moved into the basement of Page's house in Holland Park, London, and, by some accounts, Page lent Anger editing equipment for use on the film.
+At the time of their meeting, Anger had been working on the short film Lucifer Rising since 1966 and was in need of music.
+He asked Page to compose some, and Page agreed.
+Anger then moved into Page's Boleskine House in Scotland (formerly owned by Crowley), and by some accounts, Page lent Anger editing equipment for use on the film.

-Page wrote 20 some-odd minutes of (extremely far-out, kind of mind blowing) music for the film.
-Anger wanted 40 minutes worth.
-Before Page could deliver more, the two had a major falling out, in part over the score, in part because, according to Anger, Page's girlfriend, Charlotte Martin, kicked him out of the basement of Page's house after an argument.
+Page wrote 20 or so minutes of (extremely far out, kind of mind-blowing) music for the film, but Anger wanted 40 minutes worth.
+Before Page could deliver more, the two had a major falling out over the score and because, according to Anger, Page's girlfriend, Charlotte Martin, kicked him out of the basement of Page's house after an argument.

 After the falling out, Anger publicly cursed Page and Martin.
 Some attribute the string of bad luck that befell Robert Plant in the mid-1970s to this curse.
-Said Anger
+According to Anger:

-Jimmy Page Was Obsessed With Aleister Crowley, Bought His House in Scotland, Then Got Freaked Out By It And Stopped Going
+Page Was So Obsessed With Aleister Crowley, He Bought His House in Scotland - Then Got Freaked Out And Stopped Going

 In 1970, Page bought Boleskine House, a remote manor in the Scottish highlands once owned by Crowley, which was at one point dubbed “the most notorious home in the Highlands.”
 Crowley is said to have performed all kinds of black magic and occult rituals at the home, which he bought specifically for that purpose.
 One of these rites was disrupted, which supposedly caused serious unrest in the area.